 A10: "Retirement Pension" is a funded pension system introduced in October 2015, replacing the "Occupation-related Portion" which was abolished due to consolidation.
 PMAC will send you a request form upon confirming your pension benefit qualifications that may become effective after your retirement.
 Please make sure to submit the request.
 The amount of Retirement Pension benefits is calculated based on the accumulated amount since October 2015.
 If the period during which the fund has accumulated is short, the pension benefit amount will be small.

 Q11: I am 61 years old and receiving Disability Employees' Pension benefits.
-I have heard that I can receive Old-age Employees' Pension benefits provided by PMAC from the age of 62.
-Can I receive benefits from only one pension system?
-Can I also receive benefits from Old-age Employees' Pension system?
+I have heard that I can receive Old-age Employees' Pension benefits provided by PMAC from the age of 63.
+Can I receive Old-age Employees' Pension along with Disability Employees' Pension?

 Q12: I am currently employed and have received an Old-age Employees' Pension benefit decision.
 Although the pension benefits are suspended based on the salary amount, etc. while employed, are there any other adjustments made on my benefits?